cretaceousmart/Drug_Property_Prediction/README.md

     - For GNN, I use the implementation from Deep Purpose and plot the ROC curve.
-    - For Tree model, I use the featurizer from DeepChem and use sckit-learn to build model.
+    - For Tree model, I use the featurizer from DeepChem and use scikit-learn to build model,then plot the ROC curve.